Masaaki Noiri: Return to Krush

-In his first match under Muay Thai rules, Noiri knocked out Seiji Takahashi with a third round front kick to the face for the vacant WBC Muaythai Japan Super Lightweight (−63.503 kg/140 lb) Championship at a New Japan Kickboxing Federation event on July 15, 2013.
+In his first match under Muay Thai rules, Noiri knocked out Seiji Takahashi with a third round front kick to the face for the vacant World Boxing Council Muaythai Japan Super Lightweight (−63.503 kg/140 lb) Championship at a New Japan Kickboxing Federation event on July 15, 2013.

 Noiri had his rubber match with Yuta Kubo at Krush.32 in Nagoya on September 1, 2013, defeating Kubo for the first time in three attempts to take his Krush 67 kg/147 lb title and put an end to his seventeen fight win streak in the process.
 The bout was relatively one-sided in favour of Noiri and saw Kubo deducted a point in round three for extensive clinching, allowing Noiri to take a wide unanimous decision.

-He challenged Tetsuya Yamato for his WBC Muaythai International Super Lightweight Championship at an NJKF event in Tokyo on February 16, 2014, losing a unanimous decision.
+Noiri challenged Tetsuya Yamato for his WBC Muaythai International Super Lightweight Championship at an NJKF event in Tokyo on February 16, 2014.
+He lost the fight by a unanimous decision, with scores of 49–47, 50–47 and 49–48.